Education & Outreach

 Snohomish County also sends a letter annually to local realtors, lenders, and insurance carriers to let them know what type of information is available to them concerning Special Flood Hazard Areas.
 All federally insured lending institutions must require flood insurance of borrowers for properties located within SFHAs.

-FEMA's website, as well as at the Sno-Isle Libraries.
+Additional flood zone information can be found on FEMA's website, as well as at the Sno-Isle Libraries.